brockn/hdfs-nfs-proxy/src/main/resources/README.md

 * Kerberos Support (from NFS4 client all the way to HDFS)
 * Completely in userspace (simple Java process)
 * Client mounts continue working after restart of proxy
+* Read Write/Read Only export based on hostname

 # How to use